Selfless Service:

 “The shortest distance between two points is a straight line.”

-I remember when memorizing it what I thought; “this is so stupidly simple, everyone knows that”.
+I remember when memorizing it and what I thought; “this is so stupidly simple, everyone knows that”.
 Well, as the class wore on month after month, I memorized many more postulates and theorems.
 Each one seemed more complicated than the last.
 They also seemed to build upon each other, going from the simple and basic to something much more complex.
 I do remember how important it was to learn them.
 Getting a correct answer was entirely dependent upon my ability to remember and apply those postulates and theorems.

 Think of false “Postulates” or ‘Theorems’ that you may have relied upon as being true only to learn later that they were false or different than what you had believed.
 Isn’t it disappointing?
-Consider this following example.

 A Story of the Immigrant Woman:

-I am reminded of a story that I once heard of an old woman who had suffered much during World War II.
-After the war she dreamed of coming to America, the land of great beauty and opportunity.
-But she made a goal and set out to reach it.
-She was poor and worked very hard at menial jobs in order to earn enough money to purchase her ship ticket.
-It took her several years and required a great deal of sacrifice.
-She was so happy when she was finally able to purchase her fare.
-As the day arrived for her departure, she had all her belongings packed.
-She carefully planned how many days she would be at sea and prepared herself some simple meals of crackers and cheese for each day of her travel.
-She only had a few dollars to spare after purchasing her ticket and knew that she would not be able to buy regular meals.
 It was all so exciting.
 When she boarded the great ship, she quickly made several friends and had other roommates with whom she would spend her time.
 Each day, they would invite her to join them for breakfast and lunch.
 In the evenings they would beg her to get dressed up and attend a great gala and dining event.
 At each invitation, she would politely beg their pardon and insist that she wanted to return to her room.
 Her friends just assumed that she was ill or something.
 While they were gone, she would break out the meals she had prepared of crackers and cheese.
 Humbly and quietly she would eat them alone in her room.

 At the conclusion of the long evening, she patiently waited for the waiter to bring her bill.
 But the bill never came.
 She finally asked the waiter, whispering softly, “Sir could you kindly bring me my bill”.
 He smiled and said, “ma’am, the meals and all of the events of the trip are included with the payment of your ship fare”.